Investor Relations Operational and Other Risks

 7. Natural disasters, conflict, terrorism and pandemic-level infectious diseases

-8. Software development and IT infrastructure projects
+9. Application development and IT infrastructure projects

-To hedge these risks, the ID Group is introducing quality management systems that conform to ISO9001.
+To hedge these risks, the ID Group is introducing quality management systems that conform to ISO 9001.
 When an inquiry for a new, large project is received, an order-acceptance review meeting is convened to examine the project based on management judgements of business policy, profitability, staffing, technical competence and opportunities to build technical knowledge.
 Also, the Quality Management Division analyzes and manages risk across all processes, from the project-proposal and estimate stages to delivery, conducting regular reviews of quality, cost and delivery (QCD) as the project unfolds.
 In this way abnormalities can be detected at an early stage to prevent the occurrence of unprofitable projects.

 The Group also expects increasingly to engage in cross-disciplinary projects that straddle multiple services, as well as large-scale, bundled-contract-type projects.
 To manage such projects in a timely and accurate manner, the ID Group is revising its in-house project management procedures and overhauling management accounting and other in-house systems.

-9. System management projects
+10. System management projects

 The ID Group is making a number of moves to prevent such system failures.
 For example, the Group thoroughly implements a system for double-checking of high-impact projects and uses a suite of tools to enhance automation.
 The Quality Management Division plans and executes a variety of measures, including training to prevent failures, analyzing and giving feedback on the causes of failures, and on-site inspections.
-Moreover, the Group has obtained certification under ISO9001 and is continuously improving quality.
+Moreover, the Group has obtained certification under ISO 9001 and is continuously improving quality.
 As of this writing, no major system failures have occurred.

 DX is advancing in the field of system management, which is the Group’s core business.
 As DX progresses, companies are slashing maintenance costs in existing systems, advancing automation and moving to use of the public cloud, while major customers of the ID Group are shifting to next-generation systems and centralizing operations.
 Given the enormity of the transformation now under way, if the Group were to confine itself to simple, conventional operations, it would risk a major downsizing of its business.